This post was last updated on May 26th, 2022 at 08:25 am.

 Reviewing supporting documentation for expense accounts each month is crucial.
 The size of your chart of accounts will dictate how many you can do each month.
 If you can’t review all accounts each month, then select just a few.
 The next month pick ones that weren’t reviewed in the previous months.
 You keep doing this throughout the year.
 What are you looking for?
 Discrepancies!
 The bookkeeper should have supporting documents such as invoices for each expense account.
 Likewise, the revenue account should have deposit slips and other supporting documents.
 Filing the supporting documents is crucial so if they suddenly become lost, it is a bad sign.

-What does the fraud experts says?
+What do the fraud experts says?

 As Steven J. Durham from the Fraud and Public Corruption Section United States Attorney Office, Washington D.C. says — “Employee embezzlement schemes are often the product of an absence of proper internal controls OR a breakdown of those controls.
 Regular audits and control testing can help to mitigate exposure.”
-By matching invoices to expense accounts on the financial statement is one way to audit.
+Matching invoices to expense accounts on the financial statement is one way to audit.
 By reviewing checks written — you are doing a regular audit and testing the controls you have in place.
 Not only that but you are letting the people in the accounting area know, that it will be pretty hard to get away with fraud.
-By doing regular checks, it psychologically tells people you are staying on tops of things.
+By doing regular checks, it psychologically tells people you are staying on top of things.

 Sin # 3 — Donor fatigue when financial goals aren’t communicated